codinghistorian/Multisig_playground/README.md

 Maybe, later I can try to add some features so that the execution will cost some ERC20 tokens to be paid to another party(service provider's wallet address or smart contract)

 maybe, just maybe I can make a server which controls the multisig wallet address with EIP712 signed transaction... then need verification functions on the Multisig wallet so may be a pain in the ass.
 Well still, it is just maybe.
 Maybe I just won't and move on to sth else.

+05:04
+Made '.env'file with 6 private keys from ganache in it.

+I think I need to download openzeppelin lib to node_module, make a mintable ERC20 token and downgrade multisig

+    npm install --save-dev @openzeppelin/contracts